 Optimal Portfolio Choice in the Presence of Domestic Systemic Risk: Empirical Evidence from Stock Markets

-Zeppelin University - Institute of Corporate Management & Economics; University of Reading - Henley Business School - ICMA Centre
+Zeppelin University; University of Reading - Henley Business School - ICMA Centre

 January 1, 2011